 Around 2016, Lucas Bols added Passoã to its brand portfolio, announcing a joint venture with Rémy Cointreau (REMYF), a decision that has been a great tailwind for the company.
 Lucas Bols acquired a 7% interest in Passoã SAS, taking full operational and financial control.
 The agreement contemplates an option to buy the remaining interest Rémy Cointreau holds, for €71 million.
 As of March of this year, the Passoã entity accumulated €20.2 million.
 The transaction is expected to be completed in early December, as the company already has the financing in place for the remaining €50 million.

 In recent years, the Pornstar Martini Cocktail has gained some notoriety, despite its controversial name.
-The cocktail contains passion fruit liqueur, and is currently the most searched cocktail on the internet.
-Passoã is the number one passion fruit liqueur sold around the world, and has seen his sales increase at a fast pace.
+The cocktail contains passion fruit liqueur and is currently the most searched cocktail on the internet.
+Passoã is the number one passion fruit liqueur sold around the world and has seen its sales increase at a fast pace.
 It is now present in over 50 countries.
 The growth has been mainly driven by the US and UK.
 The Pornstar Martini is now the number one cocktail sold around the country, outpacing the Mojito.
 This has allowed Lucas Bols to grow, especially internationally.

 The management’s dividend policy is usually to distribute 50% of the company’s net profit.
 Due to the disruption created by COVID-19, the company has recently suspended its interim dividend.
 It is also refraining from proposing a final dividend.
 With the intent of protecting its cash position, as it completes the Passoã SAS transaction.